 As a child he watched his father beg for help, a soul-destroying act that stripped the man of pride and replaced it with misery.
 The church never really helped.
 They offered advice and comfort but you can’t feed your children with sentiment.

 His father was inherently good.
 Even as a child, Rex could see it wasn’t naivety—it was trust.
 They went to a new church where the Catholic penguins waddled through rows of yearning followers, taking what little the parishioners had, trading it for something that couldn’t be seen.
 His father gave the most and had the least to give.

-Those impractical deposits fueled hundreds of arguments between the younger, spirited Rex and his dad.
+Those impractical deposits fueled hundreds of arguments between Rex and his father.

 The old man is gone now but Rex’s irreverence remains intact—a deeply seeded hatred that has become rigid and ingrained over time.

 So the small grey-haired man buys another church.
 This one means more to him than the others.
 He purses his lips and stares into the shadows.

 As a teenager he told his father that all churches should be demolished and turned into diners, bars or brothels where foul-mouthed sinners could blaspheme to their heart’s content.
 Rex chuckles, remembering the way his dad used to fire up.
 Sometimes it looked as though he’d literally explode.